sazk07/ORNATE-Optimized-Keyboard-Layout-Project/README.md

 | Academic paper Binary logistic analysis               | 59.78   | _60.29_    | 59.05   | 55.75   | 54.23  | 30.98  |
 | programming: game of life                             | 40.77   | _41.26_    | 38.86   | 39.01   | 35.35  | 26.54  |

 The layout score is based on a weighed calculation that factors in a distance penalty due to how much your fingers moved (50%), how often you use particular fingers (20%), and how often you switch fingers while typing (30%).
-See the <a href="https://stevep99.github.io/keyboard-layout-analyzer/#/about" target="_blank">About</a> page for detailed information.
+See the <a href="https://stevep99.github.io/keyboard-layout-analyzer/#/about" target="_blank" rel="noreferrer">About</a> page for detailed information.

 **Conclusion**: As evidenced from all the scores and metrics, ORNATE is on par with the Colemak-DH layout and it outperforms every other layout.

 I am an Analyst + Developer.
-For more information about me visit <a href="https://sazk07.github.io" target="_blank">my portfolio website</a>.
+For more information about me visit <a href="https://sazk07.github.io" target="_blank" rel="noreferrer">my portfolio website</a>.